City Unscripted

 Mountain temples peak in mid to late October, city center temples in mid to late November, and protected gardens from late November to the start of December.

 For December foliage outings, focus on locations where the fall colors linger.
-Some Buddhist temple complexes maintain beautiful displays well into early December.
+Some Buddhist temple complexes maintain beautiful displays well into the beginning of December.
 Enkouji Temple often retains its beauty longer than more exposed spots, making it ideal for those visiting Kyoto after the peak season has passed.

 Experiencing Kyoto’s fall foliage as more than sightseeing means adjusting your pace to match the season’s contemplative rhythm.
 It requires spending enough time at each location to notice how the colors shift with the light and passing clouds.